Ahasha-Dev/laravel-smsglobal-notifications-channel/README.md

-Use this package to send SMS with [SmsGlobal](https://www.smsglobal.com/) in `Laravel 7` or `Laravel 8`
+Use this package to send SMS with [SmsGlobal](https://www.smsglobal.com/) in `Laravel 10`.

 ## Installation

 ```
-composer require salamwaddah/laravel-smsglobal-notifications-channel
+composer require ahasha-dev/laravel-smsglobal-notifications-channel
 ```

 ## Configure